yodkwtf/codepencil-with-react/README.md

 ## Tools

-The Code Editor project is built using the following tools:
+The CodePencil project is built using the following tools:

 - ReactJS: A JavaScript library for building user interfaces.
 - Functional Components: A type of component in React that doesn't have state or lifecycle methods.